FAIR Signposting Profile

 links pointing to different serializations of the Link Set.

-Note that the response also contains the
+Note that the responses also contain the

 Level 1 links